themattinthehatt/daart_utils/README.md

 First copy/paste templates of the three config files from the `daart` directory into the location defined by `config_path` above (`data.yaml`, `model.yaml`, and `train.yaml`).
-The default fitting script will expect dataset-specific data and train configs, so you should make copies of the above files named `data_fly.yaml` and `train_fly.yaml`, for example.
+The default fitting script will expect dataset-specific data configs, so you should make copies of the above files named `data_fly.yaml`, for example.

 Next, configure the models you want to fit in the yaml files.
-The provided script will automatically hyperparameter search over lists, so if you set `n_lags: [2, 4, 6]` in the model yaml then three models will be fit; if you additionally set `n_hid_units: [16, 32, 64]`, then all nine model combinations will be fit.
+The provided script will automatically hyperparameter search over lists, so if you set `lambda_weak: [0, 1]` in the model yaml then two models will be fit; if you additionally set `lambda_pred: [0, 1]`, then all four model combinations will be fit.

-Once you have set the desired parameters in the config files, you can run the fitting script from the command line by providing a dataset and a model type; for example, to fit a dTCN model on IBL data, run the following:
+Once you have set the desired parameters in the config files, you can run the fitting script from the command line by providing a dataset and a model type; for example, to fit a dTCN model on fly data, run the following:

 ```
-(daart) $: python fit_models_loop.py --dataset ibl --fit_dtcn
+(daart) $: python fit_models_loop.py --dataset fly --fit_dtcn
 ```

 See the script for more details on options.